 - For Doctor of Musical Arts (DMA) in Performance examinations - Instructions for the Preparation of the External Examiner's Report

-The Dean or Associate Dean of Graduate and Postdoctoral Studies reserve the right to postpone the Final Oral Defence if the External Examiner's report is not received three business days prior to the scheduled exam date.
+In order to allow time for the report to be distributed, the external examiner's report is due 10 days before the Defence.
+The Dean or Associate Dean of Graduate and Postdoctoral Studies reserve the right to postpone the Final Oral Defence if the external examiner's report is late.

 External Examiner Recommends Major Revisions to the Dissertation